RedisLabs/redislabs-docs/content/rv/quick-setup.md

     Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}})
     or pure RAM Redis database
 1. The Cloud Account to be used.
 Use the AWS user created above in Step
-    #2 for setting up your RV Cloud Account
+    #2 for setting up your RV Cloud Account - hide this step for unification
 1. Please provide the required Deployment CIDR - this is an IPv4 subnet with /24 subnet mask, in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation),